steve3535/gitlab-university/day-1/0-onboarding.md

    3.2.
 On Github.com
    - Go to your profile settings
    - Select "SSH and GPG Keys" > "New SSH Key"
-   - Give a title ,and paste your public key, then clieck "Add SSH Key"
+   - Give a title ,and paste your public key, then clieck "Add SSH Key" <br />

    >**!important!:** access to the upcoming labs